Yashsharma1911/file-store-service/README.md

 make uninstall-deployment
 ```

-**Note**: Sometimes there can be issue with pod deployment, if it doesn't auto started, try to uninstall resources and install again
+**Note**: Health check is implemented, in case of any error deployment will restart.
+Even after this if you are not able to use application, use `kubectl get pods` to check health of pods and in case it still crashing try to reinstall resources by above command

 ## Deploy file store in Docker (Optional)